near/nearcore/chain/indexer/README.md

 $ cargo run --release
 ```

-After that you should see logs of every block produced by Betanet
+After the network is synced, you should see logs of every block produced in Betanet.
+Get back to the code to implement any custom handling of the data flowing into the indexer.